 Step 3: Restore Backup

-First, click Select Backup Disc.
+First, click Select Backup Disk.

-To create a backup, you would have to plug in your external storage device to your Mac, and select it.
+To create a backup, you would have to plug in your external storage device to your Mac and select it.
 Then, click Use Disk.

 Select the backup you want and click Use Disk.

-4. Reset your Mac to Factory Settings
+4. Reset Your Mac to Factory Settings

 If you are unable to retrieve a backup or remove the malware, you can reset your Mac to its factory settings.
 Do note that this will wipe out everything from your Mac.
-You will lose all documents, data and files on your Mac unless they are stored elsewhere.
+You will lose all documents, data, and files on your Mac unless they are stored elsewhere.

 This should be a last resort.
-If you intend to perform a factory reset on your Mac, you need to first backup all of your data.
+If you intend to perform a factory reset on your Mac, you need to first back up all of your data.
 You can either backup on iCloud or use backup software.

 iCloud is a built-in app within every Mac or Apple device.
-Your photos, music, documents will all be stored in the cloud storage.
+Your photos, music, and documents will all be stored in the cloud storage.
 All you need is an Apple ID.

 You can use other backup software such as DropBox or iDrive.
 If you are not intending to pay, Dropbox offers 2GB of storage for free, and iDrive offers 5GB of storage for free.

-5. Change your passwords
+5. Change Your Passwords

 Once you have gotten rid of the virus, you will need to change your passwords.
 While tedious, it is better to be safe than sorry.
-You must manually change the password for all your websites, accounts and more as they could be compromised.
+You must manually change the password for all your websites, accounts, and more as they could be compromised.

 If you use a password manager like LastPass, you may be able to automatically change your passwords, or change them all without going to each site.

-How to avoid viruses on Mac?
+How to Avoid Viruses on Mac?